 Pain relief: Acupuncture has been shown to stimulate the body’s own pain suppressing mechanisms, releasing chemicals such as endorphins, serotonin and melatonin.
 It can reduce pain locally, where the needles are inserted and also throughout the body

-Regulatory effects: Acupuncture has a general calming effect on many patients and improves their wellbeing and sleep.
+Regulatory effects: Acupuncture has a general calming effect on many patients and improves their well-being and sleep.
 When the needles are inserted it has been shown to stimulate structures within the brain, that are in control of regulating the body’s functions, such as the hypothalamus.

-Myofascial trigger points: when muscles are strained or overloaded, it can create small areas of damage that can take time to heal and cause persistent pain.
-Small knots or tight muscle fibres form (known as myofascial trigger points) Needling these points can inactivate them.
+Myofascial trigger points: When muscles are strained or overloaded, it can create small areas of damage that can take time to heal and cause persistent pain.
+Small knots or tight muscle fibres form (known as myofascial trigger points).
+Needling these points can inactivate them.

-For acute conditions, only 1 or 2 treatments would often be enough, however for more chronic conditions you are likely to need around 6-8 treatments.
+For acute conditions, 1 or 2 treatments would often be enough, however for more chronic conditions you are likely to need around 6-8 treatments.

 Acupuncture rarely hurts.
 The most that people experience is a dull ache around the base of the needle, or slight tingling feeling when the needle is inserted.
 Some points can sometimes be a little sharp, but the feeling is usually brief.

 Your acupuncturist will first do a full consultation and answer any questions or concerns you may have.
 A treatment plan will be put together tailored to you.
-The acupuncture treatment involves the use of single use, pre - sterilized disposable needles of varying widths and lengths that pierce the skin at specific points.
+The acupuncture treatment involves the use of single use, pre-sterilized disposable needles of varying widths and lengths that pierce the skin at specific points.
 The needles are typically left in position for 20-30 minutes before being removed.
 Most treatments are often followed by a 10 minute sports massage of the affected area, as this can enhance the effects of the acupuncture.